 This trend would continue across the Americas.
 When European traders first made it to what is now Oregon and Washington, they noted that there were already members of the tribal nations there who were sick with smallpox.
 Researchers estimate that a smallpox outbreak in a community who has never seen the disease before can impact their population for 100 to 150 years.
 Those who survive are still carriers of the disease, and with each generation the virus can reappear, wreaking havoc.

 In 1517 the Spanish conquistadors, led by Hernán Cortés, arrived in Tenochtitlan, the capital of the Aztec Empire.
-The ruler of the Aztecs, Motecuhzoma II, made the Spanish welcome and things were friendly between the Spanish and the Aztecs initially.
+The ruler of the Aztecs, Montezuma II, made the Spanish welcome and things were initially friendly (but obviously wary) between the Spanish and the Aztecs initially.